What is Fair Compensation?

 We will use our Code of Conduct compliance and sustainability process to monitor countries where we do not have a significant footprint.
 If we identify any compensation and working hours opportunities, we will remediate and ensure management systems and policies provide sustainable solutions.
 As we move forward with our blueprint, we will continue to engage with our internal and external stakeholders to identify priority areas of focus and to pilot opportunities to drive change.

 We monitor compensation as a critical indicator in our social compliance auditing of our suppliers (for more information see Respectful & Inclusive workplaces).
-During our social compliance monitoring in 2020, we discovered compensation findings in seven facilities.
-These seven facilities were required to remediate the identified issues and verify corrective actions.
-All seven facilities will have an on-site follow-up assessment during 2021.
+During our social compliance monitoring in 2021, we discovered compensation findings in four facilities.
+These four facilities were required to remediate the identified issues and verify corrective actions.
+All four facilities will have an on-site follow-up assessment during 2022.
 We believe remediation is an important part of our approach to achieving our goals of Fair Compensation in our global supply chain.